elixir-lang/elixir-lang.github.com/getting-started/where-to-go-next.markdown

 ## Community and other resources

-We have a [Learning](/learning.html) section that suggests books, screencasts and other resources for learning Elixir and exploring the ecosystem.
+We have a [Learning](/learning.html) section that suggests books, screencasts, and other resources for learning Elixir and exploring the ecosystem.
 There are also plenty of Elixir resources out there, like conference talks, open source projects, and other learning material produced by the community.

 Don't forget that you can also check the [source code of Elixir itself](https://github.com/elixir-lang/elixir), which is mostly written in Elixir (mainly the `lib` directory), or [explore Elixir's documentation](/docs.html).